 We will keep you informed about developments on your file.
 There may be times, however, when we are waiting for actions or information from others and you will not hear from us.
 Please remember that part of the costs of our legal services is the time we spend replying to your phone calls and email messages.
 You will save money by limiting these contacts to important and urgent matters.

 That said, if you have any doubts or concerns about the progress of your matter, do contact us, and if we don’t respond within a day or so, contact us to arrange a time for a call to ensure that your concerns are addressed in a timely manner.
 Alternatively, don’t hesitate to ask us for a written report on the status of your matter.
 It should give you a clear understanding of the work we have done, what works remains to be completed and the expected results of our work on your behalf.

 Communicating with Staff

-Ms Tania Melo may be able to answer many of your questions, although she cannot answer legal questions or provide legal advice.
+Ms Tania Ruprai may be able to answer many of your questions, although she cannot answer legal questions or provide legal advice.
 If you need to reach John Loukidelis urgently, let Tania know, and he will respond as promptly as possible.

 From time to time, Tania will follow-up with you about information or documents we need for our work on your behalf.
 It will save you money if you respond to Tania’s inquiries in a timely manner because Tania’s time is not chargeable, but John’s time spent following-up for information is.